usymmij/boston-cream/README.md

 > When the program starts, a connected monitor will show a rendered torus.
 > The user has the option to interact with the system using buttons and switches.Buttons 0, 1, and 2 will correspond to rotations in the X, Y, and Z axis, and switches 0, 1, and 2 will control the direction of these rotations respectively.
 > The 3D torus, in its rotated orientation is rendered to a 2D frame buffer that is then displayed on the connected monitor in real time.
 This operation is done using the VGA controller.
-("We can talk a little more about how this interaction is done, code and such?")

-> ("Can these questions be answered?")
-> What quantities does it monitor?
-How often?
-> What stimuli does it manage?
-How often?

 # Input/Output
 > Currently, our output requirement is to rotate the object, control the direction of the object, and measure rotation speed.